OnkarBhattacharya/PortfolioForge/README.md

 3.  **Import Your Data**: Navigate to the "Import Data" page to upload your CV or paste your LinkedIn data.
 The AI will automatically parse and save your information.

-4.  **Add Projects**: Go to the "Projects" page to add your projects manually.
+4.  **Add Portfolio Items**: Go to the "Portfolio Items" page to add your work manually.

 5.  **Use the AI Assistant**: Go to the "AI Assistant" page to generate compelling descriptions and summaries based on the data you provided.